It’s 2018 and great content is important now more than ever.

 You need to warm up to influencers first.

-After all, why would they fulfil a request from a complete stranger?
+After all, why would they fulfill a request from a complete stranger?

 If you’re not sure how to get on their good side, then start by following this engagement list from Groove: